jvansch1/ycharts-wiki/Developer-Environment-Setup.md

 Get the ycharts key from someone and move it to `~/.ssh/` so you can connect to our server machines.
 You will be getting the `.pem` key.

-Also ask someone to set up and AWS user for you for the project and send you your access and secret keys.
+Also ask someone to set up an AWS user for you for the project and send you your access and secret keys.

 Initialize your ssh key